ojasvsingh71/Web-Notes/react-3.md

 ---

->In summary, the ability to return a cleanup function from useEffect is crucial for managing resources, subscriptions, or intervals created during the component's lifecycle.
+>🧹In summary, the ability to return a cleanup function from useEffect is crucial for managing resources, subscriptions, or intervals created during the component's lifecycle.
 It helps ensure proper cleanup when the component is no longer in use, preventing memory leaks or unintended behavior.

 ---